 When you shave, the razor cuts your coarse whiskers at an angle that leaves them with a sharp edge.
 As your whiskers grow, that sharp edge can scratch and irritate your skin, resulting in itch.
 In some cases, the razor will actually elevate and cut your whiskers.
 When the razor passes, the whiskers retreat below the skin.
 As they begin to grow again, that sharp edge digs into your skin as it grows toward the surface.
 Itchy.

 The second causation of beard itch is dry skin.
 We have all experienced itch as a result of dry skin.
 The skin below your beard can become dry and intrinsically itchy.
 Combine this with sharp, coarse edges rubbing against said dry skin and you'll get an itch that would make a flea proud.

-How do we reduce this?
+How do we reduce beard itch?
 First, we condition and soften the beard with natural botanicals and conditioners.
 This lessens the capacity of your whiskers to incite itch.
-Then, we sooth and hydrate the skin with moisturizers and aloe to prevent the itching sensation associated with dryness and irritation caused by whisker rub.
+Then, we soothe and hydrate the skin with moisturizers and aloe to prevent the itching sensation associated with dryness and irritation caused by whisker rub.

 Now go forth without fear and grow a beard.

 stubble + ‘stache is a Certified B-Corp™ and service disabled veteran owned small business.
 All of our packaging is made from recycled plastic and with each order, we remove five plastic bottles from the ocean.
 While our products are formulated with facial hair in mind, all of our products can be used by all, regardless of gender or beard status.
 Proudly made in the USA with ingredients responsibly sourced from some of the most exotic places on earth.